bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 authors:
   - Miina Lervik
 ---
 When I first started out with typescript I found it very difficult to create the correct typings when making generic components.
 In this article we will create a generic Table component that can be used with any set of objects.
 We will make a columns definition that lets the user of <Table> make adjustments to how the data should be displayed.
-I will show you how to add typescript to this component and explain how typescript benefits you.\
+I will show you how to add typescript to this component and explain how typescript benefits you.

+This article assumes you already have some basic knowledge about React and Typescript.\
 \
 This will be our final product